Willow Tearooms: The Willow Tearooms today

-The Tea Rooms are operated under the governance of The Trust as a social enterprise with the objectives of creating training, learning, employment and other opportunities and support for young people and communities.
-The Prince’s Trust and Dumfries House are partners in providing training for the young people who work at The Tea Rooms and receive training and career-building experience.
+The Tearooms were operated under the governance of the Trust as a social enterprise, with the objectives of creating training, learning, employment and other opportunities and support for young people and communities.
+The Prince's Trust and Dumfries House are partners in providing training for the young people who work at the Tearooms and receive training and career-building experience.
+In January 2024, it was announced that the National Trust for Scotland had acquired ownership of the Tearooms from the Willow Tea Rooms Trust.
+Long term survival of the venue following external financial pressures during the immediate preceding years was cited as the key factor in the change of ownership.

+In literature and popular culture

+Neil Munro provided an account of a visit by Erchie MacPherson and his friend Duffy to the Willow Tearooms first published in his 'The Looker-On' column in The Glasgow Evening News in 1904.